 How BuyerFlo drafts your emails

 Every outbound email on a deal starts as an AI draft.
-Here's what goes into each one.
+Here's what goes into each one and why some drafts end up combined.

 What the drafter reads